emmahewson/mp3-swimmon/README.md

     - The map has the full screen option disabled as this hides the error message when selecting a location outside Anglesey and causes a bad user experience.
     - The map includes validation checks to stop the user selecting a location far outside of Anglesey by limiting the range of the lat/long values
         - If a user selects a location outside this range an custom error message appears.
     - The lat/long inputs are not directly editable to avoid users adding invalid data.
-This uses a bespoke readonly style to allow the inputs to retain their 'required' attribute/validation [See bug ](TESTING.md/#4-location-picker-map---mobile-keyboard-popup)
+This uses a bespoke readonly style to allow the inputs to retain their 'required' attribute/validation [See bug 4 (opens TESTING.md).](TESTING.md/#4-location-picker-map---mobile-keyboard-popup)
     - The map has a save button to log the location to the form inputs
     - The map has a reset button to reset the map back to its original state
         - On the add-location form this would reset back to the centre of Anglesey